marcinma/k8s-5days/day1/01_build_image/task.md

 1. Run container from image
 2. Run container and insert your name as last argument
+3. Find latest container id
-3. Find container logs by container id
+4. Find container logs by container id
-4. Remove container by id
+5. Remove container by id
+6. Run container providing name and find its logs by name of container
+7. Remove container by name
+8. Remove all exited containers with `prune` command